The Longstaff--Schwartz algorithm for L\'{e}vy models: Results on fast and slow convergence: L evy--Meixner systems Levy--Meixner systems

-and shows how an infinitely divisible characteristic function, and thus a L\'{e}vy process, can be defined by $f$ and $u$ under appropriate conditions.
-Building on Meixner's characterisation, five sets of orthogonal polynomials $Q_k(X_t,t)$ and associated L\'{e}vy processes $X_t$ are determined, which satisfy martingale equalities of the type
+and show how an infinitely divisible characteristic function, and thus a L\'{e}vy process, can be defined by $f$ and $u$ under appropriate conditions.
+Building on Meixner's characterization, five sets of orthogonal polynomials $Q_k(X_t,t)$ and associated L\'{e}vy processes $X_t$ are determined which satisfy martingale equalities of the type

-This furnishes the connection between Sheffer (resp.\ L\'{e}vy-Meixner) systems and condition~\eqref{eq:mart}.
-There are five L\'{e}vy-Meixner systems, constructed from Hermite polynomials, Charlier polynomials~$C_k(x,\mu)$, Laguerre polynomials~$L_k^{(\alpha)}(x)$, Meixner polynomials~$M_k(x;\mu,q)$, and Meixner-Pollaczek polynomials~$P_k(x;\mu,\zeta)$, respectively.
-The resulting L\'evy processes~$X_t$ are standard Brownian motion~$B_t$, the standard Poisson process~$N_t$, the Gamma process~$G_t$, the Pascal process~$P_t$, and the Meixner process~$H_t$, respectively.
-See Schoutens~\cite{Sc00} for the definitions of all these processes and families of orthogonal polynomials; we just note that the processes are characterized by the increment characteristic functions
+This furnishes the connection between Sheffer (resp., L\' {e}vy--Meixner) systems and condition (\ref{eq:mart}).
+There are five L\'{e}vy--Meixner systems constructed from Hermite polynomials, Charlier\vadjust{\goodbreak} polynomials $C_k(x,\mu)$, Laguerre polynomials $L_k^{(\alpha)}(x)$, Meixner polynomials $M_k(x;\mu ,q)$ and Meixner--Pollaczek polynomials $P_k(x;\mu,\zeta)$, respectively.
+The resulting L\'evy processes $X_t$ are standard Brownian motion $B_t$, the standard Poisson process $N_t$, the Gamma process $G_t$, the Pascal process $P_t$ and the Meixner process $H_t$, respectively.
+See Schoutens and Teugels \cite{Sc00,ScTe98} for details on all these processes and families of orthogonal polynomials.

-Brownian motion is not of interest to use, since the corresponding last line of Table~\ref{ta:comparison} has been established by GY~\cite{GlYu04}.
-As for the remaining four processes, in the light of condition~\eqref{eq:mart}, the martingale relations~\cite{Sc00}
+Brownian motion is not of interest to us since the corresponding last line of Table \ref{ta:comparison} has been established by Glasserman and Yu \cite{GlYu04}.
+As for the remaining four processes, in the light of condition (\ref{eq:mart}), the martingale relations \cite{Sc00}

-valid for~$0<s<t$, prompt us to choose the basis functions in Table~\ref{ta:levy}.
-(Note that $(t)_k= t(t+1)\dots (t+k-1)$ is the Pochhammer symbol.)
+valid for $0<s<t$, prompt us to choose the basis functions in Table \ref{ta:levy}.
+[Note that $(t)_k= t(t+1)\cdots(t+k-1)$ is the Pochhammer symbol.]

-When specializing the bounds~\eqref{eq:upper bound} and \eqref{eq:lower bound} to our examples, we will require the orthogonality properties
+When specializing the bounds (\ref{eq:upper bound}) and (\ref {eq:lower bound}) to our examples, we will require the orthogonality properties

 as well as a way to express the squares of the basis functions as series of basis functions.
-We will denote by~$d_{ki}(t_n)$ the \emph{connection coefficients} in the expansion
+We will denote by $d_{ki}(t_n)$ the \textit{linearization coefficients} in the expansion

-Where distinction is necessary, the connection coefficients corresponding to the four families in Table~\ref{ta:levy} will be written as $d_{ki}^{\mathrm{P}}(t_n)$, $d_{ki}^{\mathrm{G}}(t_n)$, $d_{ki}^{\mathrm{Pa}}(t_n)$, and $d_{ki}^{\mathrm{M}}(t_n)$, respectively.
-The same superscripts will adorn other quantities to distinguish the four cases, viz.\ the Poisson, Gamma, Pascal, and Meixner process.
-Throughout the paper, we write~$c$ for various positive constants whose precise value is irrelevant.
+Where distinction is necessary, the linearization coefficients corresponding to the four families in Table \ref{ta:levy} will be written as $d_{ki}^{\mathrm{P}}(t_n)$, $d_{ki}^{\mathrm{G}}(t_n)$, $d_{ki}^{\mathrm{Pa}}(t_n)$ and $d_{ki}^{\mathrm{M}}(t_n)$, respectively.
+The same superscripts will adorn other quantities to distinguish the four cases, namely, the Meixner, Poisson, Gamma and Pascal process as in Table~\ref{ta:levy}.